Visitors must make arrangements with the Station Manager for the combination to open a locked gate 200-yards off of Hwy-89 (map).

 - Spring-source drinking water;

 - Flush toilets, showers, sinks;

 - Seasonal propane heat in most buildings (roughly November-May);

-Click on “View Larger Map” link, then use the forward links at the bottom of the page to see more pages of features.
+Our Google Map includes precise locations of sensing & data collection sites in basin.
+Use the forward links at the bottom of the page to see more pages of features.
 Use the “View in Google Earth” tab to export a .KMZ file for more control over display options.

-This map also includes road directions to station, geographic landmarks & logistical features like gates, culverts, etc.
+The map also includes road directions to station, geographic landmarks & logistical features like gates, culverts, etc.